j2damax/big-data-analytics/scripts/README.md

-# Example Scripts
+# Scripts Directory - Simplified Approach 🎯

-This directory contains Python example scripts for each big data technology.
+This directory contains the core implementation files for the big data analytics project, now streamlined for simplicity and effectiveness.

+## Core In-Degree Distribution Analysis

 ## Scripts Overview